Alli1223/comp230-cpd/README.md

 ###How I aim to overcome these issues:
 Next semester I will try to organize my week more efficiently so I can only work on some projects in different times of the week.
 For example only work on one project from days Mon-Tue and another from Wed-Thu etc..

-Issue1: Not prioritizing work that I prefer.
-Issue2: Communicating with a large team better.
-Issue3: Working on work evenly throughout the semester
-Issue4:
-Issue5: